The North Lounge, New York City

 The writer dubbed the Lounge “the world’s only unlicensed bar”.

-A lot has changed in the drinks scene since 1958, but some things haven’t changed.
+A lot has changed for the drinks scene since 1958, but some things haven’t changed.
 Gin was popular among delegates then, not so much martinis – too strong, said the article – but G&T and other mixes.
-Gin is still popular today of course (more than ever), presumably at the North Lounge too.
+Gin is still popular today, in fact more than ever – presumably at the North Lounge, too.

 Beer was a stand-by in 1958, and still is.
-Oddly, to my mind, Britain had no beer at the U.N. in 1958, 10 years after it began operations in New York.
+Oddly, to my mind, Britain had no beer at the U.N. in 1958, 10 years after it started operations in New York.

-Evidently the U.K. delegation was satisfied with gin, the then-popular whisky and soda, and other nations’ beer.
-One can detect British diffidence here for its beery heritage, matters have not improved much since, but that’s another issue.
+The U.K.’s delegation was satisfied with gin, then-popular whisky and soda, and other nations’ beer.
+One can detect British diffidence here for its beery productions.
+Matters have not improved much since, but that’s another issue.

-American diplomat Henry Cabot Lodge liked sherry.
-Russian diplomats at the time weren’t able to get Russian vodka in New York.
+The 1958 account says American diplomat Henry Cabot Lodge liked sherry.
+Russian diplomats at the time were not able to obtain Russian vodka in New York.
 American-made vodka was available but the Soviets rejected it as “Connecticut gin”.
-Now that one, I can’t figure out, I mean the Connecticut part.
+(That one, I can’t figure out, if I do I’ll let you know).

-The main tipple at the U.N. in 1958, the report states, was plain orange juice.
-In fact, O.J. is still a big draw there today as the more recent reports confirm.
+The main tipple at the U.N. in 1958 was, we learn, plain orange juice.
+O.J. is still a big draw there, as the more recent reports confirm.

-Finally, the U.N. in New York has six working committees.
-There is no seventh, officially: the seventh is the name U.N. staffers give the North Lounge.
+The United Nations in New York has six working committees.
+There is no seventh, officially – the seventh committee is the name U.N. staffers give the North Lounge.

 Note re image: the image above was sourced from the United Nations website identified and linked in the text.
 All intellectual property therein belongs solely to the lawful owner.
 Used for educational and research purposes.
 All feedback welcomed.

-Our look at the Lounge continues, in Part II.
+Our look at the Lounge concludes with Part II.

-*In contrast, the European Union, say, can and does influence food and drink policy.
-Legislation on appellations of origin is an example.
+*The European Union can and does, by legislation, influence food and drink policy.
+Legislation on appellations of origin gets closest to gastronomy.